Day 1 (24 June 2020) | Digital transformation and food economy

 Kateryna Schroeder │ Agricultural Economist, World Bank, USA

-Kateryna Schroeder is an agricultural economist at the World Bank Food and Agriculture Global Practice in Washington, DC.
+Kateryna Schroeder is an Agricultural Economist at the World Bank Food and Agriculture Global Practice in Washington, DC, USA.
 In her work she focuses on agricultural and trade policy in Europe and Central Asia region.
-In addition, Kateryna leads a preparation of the flagship report on the role of digital technologies in addressing market failures along the global agri-food value chains, and the role of public policy in facilitating this process.
-Prior to joining the World Bank, Kateryna worked as a research scientist at the Food and Agricultural Policy Research Institute, and a frequent consultant with the UN FAO and USAID on the issues related to trade policy, food security and nutrition.
-She holds a PhD in Agricultural and Applied Economics from the University of Missouri.
+In addition, she leads a preparation of the flagship report on the role of digital technologies in addressing market failures along the global agri-food value chains, and the role of public policy in facilitating this process.
+Prior to joining the World Bank, Kateryna Schroeder worked as a research scientist at the Food and Agricultural Policy Research Institute, and a frequent consultant with the UN FAO and USAID on the issues related to trade policy, food security and nutrition.
+She holds a PhD in Agricultural and Applied Economics from the University of Missouri, USA.

 Wenbin Wu │ Chief Scientist and Division Director, CAAS, China